What is FDA 21 CFR Part 11?

 FDA 21 CFR Part 11 refers to the regulations set forth by the FDA regarding electronic records and electronic signatures.
 The purpose of the regulation is to ensure that electronic records can be trusted in the same way that handwritten records and subsequent signatures on paper are trusted.

-All records that are used for regulatory purposes, which are to be FDA compliant, should comply to the 21 CFR Part 11, with some small exceptions which will not be discussed in this article.
+All records that are used for regulatory purposes, which are to be FDA compliant, should comply with the 21 CFR Part 11, with some small exceptions which will not be discussed in this article.

 There are some few exceptions, such as email attached scanned paper records, and if some other requirements specifically require the use of paper records, they will supersede the 21 CFR Part 11.